pilgrimtabby/pilgrim-autosplitter/README.md

 ## Linux

-I don't have access to a Linux development environment... sorry.
+This program has [run into some problems](#note-about-linux) on Linux, so there's no official release.
 If you're feeling motivated, feel free to [open a pull request](https://github.com/pilgrimtabby/pilgrim-autosplitter/pulls).
-Pilgrim Autosplitter is built to be cross-platform, and there shouldn't (in theory) be too much standing in the way of a working Linux implementation.